datalad-handbook/book/docs/glossary.rst

       part of the revision history of the repository.
 Should always have an informative :term:`commit message`.

    commit message
-      Git concept: A consise summary of changes you should attach to a :command:`datalad save` command.
+      Git concept: A concise summary of changes you should attach to a :command:`datalad save` command.
 This summary will show up in your :term:`Datalad dataset` history.

    DataLad dataset